Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Methods

 where $\dot E$ is the total power generated by tides, $n$ is the orbital mean motion, $G$ is the gravitational constant, and $Q$ is the tidal quality factor given by \citep[][]{goldreichsari66}:

-Here, $\epsilon_{k_2}$ is the phase lag of the perturbation in the gravitational potential, which can represent the total tidal energy generated throughout the body.
+Here, $\epsilon_{k_2}$ is the phase lag of the perturbation in the gravitational potential.
 In most cases, the tidal quality factor $Q$ is simply defined as $\tan(\epsilon_{k_2})$.
 However, this simplification is only correct when the phase lag is small such that $\tan(\epsilon_{k_2})\approx \sin(\epsilon_{k_2})$.
-For bodies like Enceladus and other satellites that may experience intense tidal heating and hence high tidal phase lag, this approximation is no longer valid \citep{Efroimsky12, efroimsky12tidal}.
+For bodies like Enceladus that may experience intense tidal heating and high tidal phase lag, this approximation is no longer valid \citep{efroimsky12tidal}.
 Here, we explicitly consider phase lags, as opposed to the quality factor $Q$.
-This choice is appropriate since for Enceladus the phase lags are potentially large, $Q$ is defined inconsistently in the literature, and our focus is on direct observables.
-We also generally assume that the total heat loss is equal to the tidally generated heat computed by Equation~\eqref{tidalheatingEquation}; in other words, we assume that Enceladus is currently in a thermal steady state.

-\subsection{Viscoelastic model}
+\subsection{Viscoelastic Model}